NixOS/rfcs/rfcs/0145-doc-strings.md

 - [noogle](https://noogle.dev) - Nix API search engine.
 It allows to search functions and other expressions.
 - [nix-doc](https://github.com/lf-/nix-doc) - A Nix developer tool leveraging the rnix Nix parser for intelligent documentation search and tags generation
 - [manix](https://github.com/mlvzk/manix) - A fast CLI documentation searcher for nix.

 # Detailed design
 [design]: #detailed-design

 **Proposed Solution:**

 Use `##` For doc-comment body and markdown within

-The content of all doc-comments is rednered using markdown.
+The content of all doc-comments is rendered using markdown.
 Following the [commonmark-specification](https://spec.commonmark.org/)

 ## Doc-comments